golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-3-vpn-simple-http-proxy.md

 ### Running the local HTTP server

-Okay, now we have taken care of the provider-end, we need to provide the code which runs the local server.
+Okay, now that we have taken care of the provider-end, we need to provide the code which runs the local server.

 We're using the `aiohttp` library to define a very simple TCP server which will listen to requests coming to a port on our localhost.